secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 <details>
 <summary>Troubleshooting</summary>
-Connecting the scb and to a persistence provider, especially DefectDojo, might sometimes be a bit tricky.
+Connecting the scb to a persistence provider, especially DefectDojo, can sometimes be a bit tricky.
 The following tips might help in case that something went wrong:
 <br /><br />
 <ul>
-<li> <b>Waiting:</b> It takes some time for the DefectDojo instance to come up.
+<li> <b>Waiting:</b> It takes some time for the DefectDojo or Kibana instance to come up.
 You might also have to refresh
-several times in order to connect to localhost:8080 after the port-forward.
+several times in order to connect to localhost after the port-forward.
 </li>
 <li> <b>Verbose logging:</b> You can view verbose output for everything in your cluster,
 for example via <a href="https://github.com/wercker/stern">stern</a>.